chhh/batmass/website/content/contacts/index.md

 Please use the [bug tracker](https://github.com/chhh/batmass/issues) to request additional functionality or report bugs.

 ## Referencing the work
-The paper is due to be accepted.
+The paper is due to be published.

 ## General inquiries
 Alexey Nesvizhskii, Ph.D.
 (University of Michigan, Ann Arbor)